astroumd/lmtoy/docs/cheatsheet.md

        kill -9 $(cat SLpipeline.pid)
        rm SLpipeline.pid

-2. This data catcher will allow some "permanent" extra parameters (e.g. pix_list=-13) to the pipeline, if added to the file **SLpipeline.in**:
+3. This data catcher will allow some "permanent" extra parameters (e.g. pix_list=-13) to the pipeline, if added to the file **SLpipeline.in**:

        exit SLpipeline.in

-3. Summary of what rsync has done is a nice way to remotely keep track of progress
+4. Summary of what rsync has done is a nice way to remotely keep track of progress

        tail -f rsync.log

-4. Re-execute a pipeline with extra parameters (only for urgency)
+5. Re-execute a pipeline with extra parameters (only for urgency)

        SLpipeline_run1.sh 113271 2024-S1-MX-24 dv=10 dw=10

    this is a convenient way to fix really bad pipeline runs.

-5. After this the most recent 100 TAP's produced are on this list:
+6. After this the most recent 100 TAP's produced are on this list:

        	xdg-open http://taps.lmtgtm.org/lmtslr/lmtoy_run/last100.html

-6. There is also a way to make these TAPs available via a tunnel on a browser that runs on **malt** itself, but this is for emergency only and is usually not available as the TAP copies to Unity seem pretty reliable now.
+7. There is also a way to make these TAPs available via a tunnel on a browser that runs on **malt** itself, but this is for emergency only and is usually not available as the TAP copies to Unity seem pretty reliable now.

 ## 2. Script Generator

+This is the bootstrap proces when a new project has its first data arrive.
 This work can be done anywhere, since it's git controlled.
 But the initial bootstrapping depends on the user having installed the **gh** (github CLI) command, otherwise it's annoying work in the browser.